 Our purpose-built facilities were made with the large animal in mind and have the ability to provide the best care for the most sensitive and complicated cases.
 Our facilities are equipped with specialized divided stalls for mare and foal, special colic facilities and stalls for extended stays, and climate control for extreme weather conditions or when needed for the patient.
-Click on a photo for a slideshow.

 The UF Large Animal Hospital was funded by Alec P. and Louise H. Courtelis.
 Without their support, the new hospital we have today would not have been possible.

 The UF Equine Performance Laboratory studies the effects of drugs on athletic performance, in addition to injury and surgical techniques in race horses.

 The UF Large Animal Hospital has three surgical operating rooms for elective and emergency surgeries.
 Patients are referred to our equine surgery service from all over the United States and our veterinarians are known for using the most advanced techniques and equipment.

 The UF Veterinary Hospitals MRI unit is a Toshiba Titan, ultra-wide bore, high-field 1.5 Tesla magnet.
 It is the largest gantry on a short-bore MRI manufactured to date.
 Our board-certified veterinary radiologists provide highly detailed images of damage in bone and soft tissue with greater precision than any other imaging modality.

 The UF Veterinary Diagnostic Laboratories provide accurate and timely laboratory results, phone consultations, courier pickup of samples and flat-rate overnight shipping.